pavolloffay/travelguide-public/PRIVACY_POLICY.md

 *   **Service Providers:**
     *   **Google Firebase:** For authentication, backend hosting, database storage, and analytics.
-    *   **Mapbox:** To render maps and provide navigation services.
+    *   **Mapbox:** To render maps and provide map data.
 Mapbox may collect location and usage data governed by their own privacy policy.
     *   **RevenueCat:** For subscription management and purchase validation.
-    *   **Google Vertex AI:** To process your inquiries and generate travel content. **Note:** Voice and text inputs are sent to Google's cloud for processing but are not used by Google to train their models in a way that identifies you.
+    *   **Google AI:** To process your inquiries and generate travel content. **Note:** Voice and text inputs are sent to Google's cloud for processing but are not used by Google to train their models in a way that identifies you.

 *   **Legal Requirements:** We may disclose your information where required to do so by law or in response to valid requests by public authorities (e.g., a court or a government agency).